radareorg/radare2-book/visual_configuration_editor.md

-# Visual Configuration editor
+# Visual Configuration Editor

-`Ve` or `e` in Visual mode allows you to edit radare2 configuration visually.
+`Ve` or `e` in visual mode allows you to edit radare2 configuration visually.
-For example if you want to change the assembly display just select `asm` in the list and choose your assembly display flavor.
+For example, if you want to change the assembly display just select `asm` in the list and choose your assembly display flavor.

 ![First Select asm](select_asm.png)